Azure/bicep-registry-modules/avm/res/web/serverfarm/README.md

 </details>
 <p>

-### Example 3: _Using Well Architected parameter set_
+### Example 3: _WAF-aligned_

-This instance deploys the module with a WAF Aligned set of parameters.
+This instance deploys the module in alignment with the best-practices of the Azure Well-Architected Framework.

 <details>